shakib1729/background-generator/README.md

 a cool simple background generator(linear gradient) to use on websites

-uses JavaScript Random function to generate random colours
+uses JS Random function to generate random colours

 ![bg1](https://user-images.githubusercontent.com/39847281/43388107-e57603a4-9405-11e8-98fc-ea2137896ea2.JPG)